TimGoTheCreator/NEXT/docs/running-example.md

 ```

 Explaining the flags:

-../../next = Go up 2 directories (into project root) and run executable
+- ../../next = Go up 2 directories (into project root) and run executable

-coldcollapse.txt = The name of the specified "scenario" / "initial condition"
+- coldcollapse.txt = The name of the specified "scenario" / "initial condition"

-8 = Set openmp threads to 8, if your cpu has more, you can change it
+- 8 = Set openmp threads to 8, if your cpu has more, you can change it

-0.25 = Timestep, how fast the simulation will run
+- 0.25 = Timestep, how fast the simulation will run

-0.2 = Caching interval, how fast NEXT would plot caching
+- 0.2 = Caching interval, how fast NEXT would plot caching

-vtu = Caching format, there is aswell vtk
+- vtu = Caching format, there is currently vtk|vtu